 Strategic Media, Ltd., 2004: This political communications firm provides services to candidates seeking elective office and currently operates as a division of vgm creative.
 Carolyn Cole is managing director.

-Accessible Home Improvement of America, 2008: A buying alliance, educational source and lead generator for professionals offering solutions in the accessibility and aging in place market.
+Live At Home, 2008: A buying alliance, educational source and lead generator for professionals offering solutions in the accessibility and aging in place market.
 Jerry Keiderling is President.

 VGM Retail, 2010: This division is designed to help members expand their cash sales through training materials, merchandising ideas, showroom design and marketing tips.
 Rob Baumhover is Director.